 Frankie Dettori also celebrated victory on Lady Aurelia after she passed the post in the Nunthorpe that year but the photo-finish revealed Marsha had pipped her by a nose.

-Wesley Ward grew up in the horseracing industry by way of his father, American trainer Dennis Ward.
-He started his career as a jockey and in 1984 won the Eclipse Award for Outstanding Apprentice Jockey in a year where he won riding championships at three separate tracks and rode 335 winners.
+Ward grew up in the horseracing industry by way of his father, Dennis, who was also a trainer.
+Ward Jr started his career as a jockey and in 1984 won the Eclipse Award for Outstanding Apprentice Jockey in a year where he won riding championships at three separate tracks and rode an astonishing 335 winners.

 He continued his career in the saddle, riding around the globe in countries such as Italy, Malaysia and Singapore before retiring in 1989 after losing his battle with weight gain.
 Ward soon turned his hand to training and, following a spell as assistant to his father, took out his own licence in 1993.